banner banner

 Consideration may also be given to contributions in any or all of the following areas:

-• Education and advocacy to promote a pro bono culture in the legal profession
+• Education and advocacy to promote a pro bono culture in the legal profession; and/or

-• A nomination letter discussing how the nominee meets the criteria for the Early Career Lawyer Pro Bono Please include the following:
+A nomination letter discussing how the nominee meets the above criteria for the Early Career Pro Bono Award.
+Please include the following:

-• A statement of the nominee’s pro bono work;
+• A statement of the nominee’s exemplary pro bono work, citing specific examples of their contributions and achievements; and

-• A brief statement from at least three individuals / organizations to who the individual provided pro bono services, briefly describing the services performed and the number of hours of services provided.
+• A statement from at least three individuals and/or organizations to whom the nominee has provided pro bono services, briefly describing the services performed; the number of hours of services provided; and the impact of the nominee’s contributions.

 Nominees must complete a Consent and Eligibility Form confirming their agreement to the nomination and also confirming whether, in any province or territory of Canada, they are the subject of an ongoing allegation or complaint; whether they have pleaded guilty before an adjudication tribunal to conduct deserving of sanction or were found guilty by an adjudication tribunal of conduct deserving of sanction; and/or whether they were found guilty of, or are subject to, previous or ongoing litigation matters.